 Sometimes the best way to process anything is just to laugh at it.
 I’ve done a lot of that in songs too.

 One Light Many Windows is my third album and it is another labor of love.
-I wish everyone could hear “Abraham’s Light” right now.
+It has been well-received by Folk DJs across the country, reaching the No. 2 spot on the FOLKDJ Chart for April, 2017.
+"Abraham's Light" was the No. 4 song.
 The more I read about Lincoln, the more impressed I am with his ability to see deeply through his own melancholic soul into the tragic and comic sides of the human drama and in the end find a hopeful expression.
 We need that now.

 My music is acoustic to the core, bending and blending American roots genres of folk, blues, jazz, rock and gospel—all the soulful stuff that has seeped under my skin over the years.
 On the latest album several splendid players added their touch on mandolin, fiddle, upright and electric bass, drums, banjo, penny whistle, cornet, piano, and percussion.